mastodon/documentation/content/en/admin/scaling.md

 Edit `/etc/pgbouncer/userlist.txt`

-As long as you specify a user/password in pgbouncer.ini later, the values in userlist.txt do _not_ have to correspond to real PostgreSQL roles.
+As long as you specify a user/password in pgbouncer.ini later, the values in `userlist.txt` do _not_ have to correspond to real PostgreSQL roles.
 You can arbitrarily define users and passwords, but you can reuse the “real” credentials for simplicity’s sake.
 Add the `mastodon` user to the `userlist.txt`:

 ```text
 "mastodon" "md5d75bb2be2d7086c6148944261a00f605"
 ```

 Here we’re using the md5 scheme, where the md5 password is just the md5sum of `password + username` with the string `md5` prepended.
-For instance, to derive the hash for user `mastodon` with password `password`, you can do:
+For instance, to derive the hash for user `mastodon` with password `password`:

 ```bash
 # ubuntu, debian, etc.